Kimberlee97/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: Tag each client with their property location**
+**Use case: Attach each client with their property location**

 **MSS**

 1. User lists all contacts or searches for client
 2. System retrieves and displays list of contacts
-3. User inputs command for tagging client location based on displayed index
+3. User inputs command for attaching client location based on displayed index
 4. System displays success message and location details

     Use case ends.